Growing up with a bipolar mother: a true story

 Humans are complicated.
 They sometimes take years of intense study to understand.
 And study her, I did.
 I dissected every spoken word.
 I tried to understand her, to know her.
 I desperately wanted to connect with her.

-She convinced me that the worst thing in life was to not feel anything.
+She convinced me that the worst thing in life was not feeling anything.
 “Make them feel,” she said.

 I’m still not sure if I believe that.
 I’m still not sure what that means.
 I don’t want to make people feel bad.
 But I think it might be important.
 Hoping it was some secret to life that she was trying to pass down to me.
 I am still trying to break the code.

 Growing up with a bipolar mother I rarely felt much affection and was rarely touched.
 I love you was never something that was spoken aloud.
 Despite this, I do believe that she loved me.
 After being pushed down by two neighborhood boys from second grade, shoes removed, and tossed into the street, I ran home crying.
 I didn’t want her to do anything, didn’t want to draw more attention to it, but my mother figured out who they were, and called their parents.
 Not sure what she said to them, but she scared those boys so, that they never even looked at me again, let alone bother me.